Author & Teacher Ashley Franklin Strives for Inclusion in Storytelling

 Watching the 1997 remake of Disney's "Cinderella" was a pivotal moment in Ashley Franklin’s life.
 It was the first time she saw a mainstream fairytale embody such a diverse cast — and perhaps even more important, the first time she saw a princess who looked like her.

 Knowing what this meant for her, Franklin wants all underrepresented children to be able to see themselves in the stories around them.
 She’s made it her mission to support them, with the hopes of allowing all kids to dream big about their futures.

-When she’s not writing, Franklin teaches English composition online at Southern New Hampshire University.
+When she’s not writing, Franklin teaches English composition online in Southern New Hampshire University general education program.

 You recently published your debut children's book, 'Not Quite Snow White,' with HarperCollins.
 What does this accomplishment mean to you?

 It feels like a dream!
 I’m a busy, working mom with two kids.
 I wrote this book on borrowed time — while cooking, while sitting at my kids’ afterschool activities, etc.